erikpetersen2/infosec/Cyber-Patriot/Linux-Fundamentals/Command-Line-Basics/command-line-basics-continued.md

 A file's <b>relative path</b> is the path to the file <b>from the current directory</b>.
-For instance, if you are currently in your home folder (the folder you always start the Terminal in), and your home folder, you have a folder named `Documents`, and in the Documents folder, you have a file called `path.txt`.
+For instance, if you are currently in your home folder (the folder you always start the Terminal in), you have a folder named `Documents`, and in the Documents folder, you have a file called `path.txt`.
 From your home folder, the relative path to the file `path.txt` is `Documents/path.txt`, because to get from your home folder to the file `path.txt`,